pyiron/atomistics/README.md

 ```

 ## Limitations
 * It would be great to use the ASE atoms directly.
-* Add support for SQS structure generation.
 * Add elastic constant, energy volume curve and phonon calculations.

 ## License and Acknowledgments